DamCTF 2020 Malware Challenge - Phase 4

 0x15 /tmp/

-Now, whenever we see something in the decompilation that calls FUN_00102e48, we will be able to easily identify what the decrypted string is.
+, we will be able to easily identify what the decrypted string is.

-Let’s start taking a look at the actual meat of the binary, starting with libmain():
+Let’s start taking a look at the actual meat of the binary, starting with libmain()

 void libmain(void)